pumpkin-bit/EUVA/README.md

 - **Byte minimap** Allows you to instantly scan the hex grid of a binary file, simplifying research and instantly identifying where packed code or similar may be located.
 - **Disassembler** An iced-based disassembler will help in analyzing binary files and will present the binary file as readable logic.
 - **Decompiler** Decompile x64, x86 binaries and get pseudocode in C/C++ format
+- **Scripting Decompiler** A C# scripting layer that allows you to write custom decompiler scripts and custom decompilation methods.

 ---